-The Wayne State University College of Engineering hosted the 2014 Night of the Stars at 6 p.m. on Saturday, October 25, at the The Henry, Autograph Collection: Hotel in Dearborn.
-The event featured a special tribute to past presidents of the engineering alumni association.
+The Wayne State University College of Engineering will host the 2015 Night of the Stars at 6 p.m. on Thursday, September 24, at the the Detroit Institute of Arts in Detroit.

 Cynthia Bir, MSME 1999, Ph.D.
 2000, is a professor in the Department of Emergency Medicine at the Keck School of Medicine of the University of Southern California and director of the university’s Center for Trauma, Violence & Injury Prevention.
 She has extensive research experience in the area of human injury tolerances.
 Her research interests include sports injury biomechanics, ballistic impacts, blast injury and forensic biomechanics.
 She has studied the effects of impacts to all regions of the body and is known worldwide for her work in this area.